save-the-animals-0/backend/README.md

-# Backend project for "Save The Animals" build week
+# Backend Project for "Save The Animals" Build Week

-# by Alyssa Hatfield
+# By Alyssa Hatfield

 > Backend is hosted at: https://protected-temple-41202.herokuapp.com/